vegaprotocol/specs/glossaries/distributed-ledger-glossary.md

 Short for [Distributed Ledger Technology](https://en.wikipedia.org/wiki/Distributed_ledger) ...

 ## Erasure Coding
 ...
 TODO but see [here](https://github.com/ethereum/research/wiki/A-note-on-data-availability-and-erasure-coding).

 ## Eventual consistency
 ...

+## EVM
+The Ethereum Virtual Machine.
+Here's a [good overview blog post](https://medium.com/mycrypto/the-ethereum-virtual-machine-how-does-it-work-9abac2b7c9e).
+This is the environment in which Smart Contracts are executed on-chain.

 ## Finality
 The point in time that a system is able to guarantee that transaction data is safely committed.
 Blockchain latency, then, is the time during which permanent data availability is not yet certain.